Morristown, Tennessee: Early years and establishment

-In 1855, Morristown was incorporated into a city.
-During the period between 1855 and 1870, Morristown's limits were divided along Main Street into Grainger and Jefferson counties.
-Many residents brought concerns regarding transportation and communication access in Morristown and neighboring communities such as Russellville and Panther Springs.
-After working with officials from the neighboring counties and the state government, Hamblen County was formed from portions of Grainger, Jefferson, Hawkins, and Greene counties.
+Between 1855 and 1870, Morristown's municipal limits were divided along Main Street into Grainger and Jefferson counties.
+Many residents brought concerns regarding transportation and communication access in Morristown, and neighboring communities such as Russellville and Panther Springs raised concerns as well regarding accessibility to Morristown.
+After working with government officials from the neighboring counties and the state government, Hamblen County was formed from portions of Grainger, Jefferson, Hawkins, and Greene counties.
 Morristown was chosen as the county seat of Hamblen County shortly after its formation in 1870.